monetamio/docs/en/applications/faucets/installation/README.md

 The `ports` define where the local QTs are hosted whereas the `app` details are used when sending emails.

 The `addresses` must refer to those that have `keys` listed above.

+The `codes` govern rules regarding which email addresses are able to collect additional payouts.
+The lifetime, daily, weekly and monthly provide limits based upon the (slightly delayed) Mandrill __Tags__ API whereas the whitelist ables you to override these settings for friends and family.

 -----